zclconf/go-cty/docs/marks.md

 opts in, it is therefore responsible for correctly propagating any marks onto its result.

-A function's `Type` implementation can receive marked values even if `AllowMarks` is not set, because we assume that `Type` functions most commonly work with the types of values, not the values themselves.
-In an application that uses marks, all functions which use specific values of arguments as part of their result type decisions must be prepared to deal with marked values, in a similar way to how they must deal with the possibility of unknown values.
+A function's `Type` implementation will receive automatically-unmarked values unless `AllowMarks` is set, which means that return-type checking alone will disregard any marks unless `AllowMarks` is set.
+Because type checking does not return a value, there is no way for type checking alone to communicate which marks it encountered during its work.

+If you're using marks in a use-case around obscuring sensitive values, beware that type checking of some functions could extract information without preserving the sensitivity mark.
+For example, if a string marked as sensitive were passed as the first argument to the stdlib `JSONDecode` function then type-checking of that function will betray the object property names inside that value as part of the inferred result type.

 ## Marks Under Serialization